vispy/vispy-website/installation.rst

 **Before installing VisPy** you should ensure a working version of python is installed on your computer, including all of the requirements included in the **Backend Requirements** section above.
-A simple wayto install most of these requirements is to install the **Anaconda** scientific python distribution from Continuum Analytics.
+A simple way to install most of these requirements is to install the **Anaconda** scientific python distribution from Continuum Analytics.
 `Anaconda <https://www.anaconda.com/download/>`_ will